Fox Renderfarm vs Super Renders Farm: A 2026 Side-by-Side Comparison

 GPU Hardware and GPU Renderers

-GPU is the area where the two farms diverge most on what's publicly documented.
+GPU is the area where the two farms diverge most on what's publicly documented — and documentation transparency is itself a meaningful axis when you have a hard VRAM requirement.

 Fox supports GPU rendering across a mixed fleet.
-Their main site advertises the total combined CPU + GPU server count at 30,000 servers, but the specific GPU card model per host isn't documented on their public pages — so if you have a hard VRAM requirement, it's worth confirming with Fox's sales team which card family will be assigned before committing to a project.
+Their main site advertises a large combined CPU + GPU server count, but the specific GPU card model per host isn't documented on their public pages.
+That's not a knock on the hardware — Fox almost certainly runs capable GPUs — but it means that if you have a hard VRAM requirement, the responsible move is to confirm with Fox's sales team which card family will be assigned before committing to a VRAM-bound project.
+The transparency difference is the point here: SuperRenders publishes the exact card and VRAM, Fox asks you to confirm at quote time.

 Both farms support the major GPU renderers: Redshift, Octane, and V-Ray GPU.
 Blender Cycles GPU runs on both.
-If your pipeline is CPU-first (Corona, V-Ray CPU, Arnold CPU for animation), GPU hardware isn't a decisive factor between the two.
+If your pipeline is CPU-first — Corona, V-Ray CPU, or Arnold CPU for animation, which is still the majority of production archviz and broadcast work — then GPU hardware isn't the decisive factor between the two, and you should weight pricing and workflow more heavily.

 Supported DCCs and Render Engines

 The DCC support lists are nearly identical.
 Both run 3ds Max, Maya, Cinema 4D, Blender, and Houdini.
-A few details differ:
+A few details differ in ways that can decide a pipeline-specific choice:

-- Fox publicly lists Unreal Engine as a supported DCC (useful if you're doing real-time or Movie Render Queue work).
+- Fox publicly lists Unreal Engine as a supported DCC, which is useful if you're doing real-time or Movie Render Queue work and want that under the same roof as your offline renders.

-- Super Renders Farm lists After Effects and NukeX explicitly for compositing workflows.
+- Super Renders Farm lists After Effects and NukeX explicitly for compositing workflows, which matters for studios that want to render and composite without moving assets to a second vendor.

-- Both support the Forest Pack and RailClone plugins from iToo Software.
+- Both support the Forest Pack and RailClone plugins from iToo Software — the scatter and parametric-geometry tools most archviz pipelines depend on.

 Workflow: Managed vs. Self-Serve

 Fox's model is self-serve.
 You install a desktop plugin or use the web portal, upload your scene, configure the render settings, and submit.
 The plugin handles asset packaging for most DCCs.
-You configure per-frame parameters yourself, and download frames when the job completes.
+You configure per-frame parameters yourself and download frames when the job completes.
 Batch submission and automatic download are both supported.
-For a technically-fluent pipeline TD or a studio that already has a scripted submission workflow, self-serve is faster and more flexible.
+For a technically fluent pipeline TD, or a studio that already has a scripted submission workflow, self-serve is faster and more flexible — you're not waiting on anyone, and you have direct control over every submission parameter.
+This is a real advantage, and for the right team it's the deciding one.

 Super Renders Farm's model is fully managed.
-You upload the scene to your Render Dashboard, and our team takes over: we validate the scene, check missing assets, set up the render on the appropriate hardware, monitor progress, and flag issues before they waste hours.
-You don't remote desktop into a machine, you don't install render licenses, and you don't hand-tune Deadline submission parameters.
-This is slower to feel "in control" but it eliminates most of the common failure modes we see in archviz — missing textures, wrong V-Ray version, scenes expecting a different Max service pack, render element naming collisions.
+You upload the scene to your Render Dashboard, and our team takes over: we validate the scene, check for missing assets, set up the render on the appropriate hardware, monitor progress, and flag issues before they waste hours of billed compute.
+You don't remote desktop into a machine, you don't install render licenses, and you don't hand-tune submission parameters.
+This feels slower to "control," but it eliminates most of the common failure modes we see in archviz — missing textures, the wrong V-Ray version, scenes expecting a different Max service pack, render-element naming collisions.
 We unpack this model in more depth in our what is a fully managed render farm explainer.

 Cloud rendering workflow comparison — Fox Renderfarm self-directed five steps (Upload, Configure, Submit, Monitor, Download) versus Super Renders Farm fully managed three steps with operator-led support